Faylixe/googlecodejam-client/javadoc/fr/faylixe/googlecodejam/client/webservice/ContestInfo.md

 #####Throws

-* ArrayIndexOutOfBoundsException : If the given index is not valid.
+* [ArrayIndexOutOfBoundsException](../../../../java/lang/ArrayIndexOutOfBoundsException.md) If the given index is not valid.

 ###getProblems